-All this lemon olive oil cake needs is you on the couch with a house that smells like a bakery + winter spa combo, holding a warm mug of dark coffee and a few (dozen) slices of this bread. ♡
+All this zucchini bread needs is you on the couch with a house that smells like a bakery + spa combo, holding a warm mug of dark coffee and a few (dozen) slices of this bread. ♡

 We are so FEELIN IT.